rotten77/sekubu/README.md

 You don't need to build the application to use it.
 You can find the executable in [Releases](https://github.com/rotten77/sekubu/releases).

+Sekubu requires Python **3.11.9 or newer**.
+Earlier versions have not been tested and may not work as expected.

 To run from source, first clone the repository and install the requirements:

 ```